uncmatteth/BeTheChad/GAME_GUIDE.md

 3. **Chad Class Assignment**: Our AI analyzes your Twitter profile to generate a unique Chad character with one of several classes
 4. **Initial Setup**: Your Chad starts with basic stats and 1000 Chadcoin

+> **Note**: If your Twitter profile is private, you must follow the [@RollMasterChad](https://twitter.com/RollMasterChad) account for the game to properly analyze your profile and tweets.
+Without this, character creation may not work correctly.

 ### Understanding Stats

 - **Clout**: Determines your influence and status